eguevara/JavaTraining/notes/oracleTraining.md

 An overriding method therefore cannot return a different type (except a subtype) or throw a wider spectrum of exceptions than the original method in the superclass.
 * Overriding method only needs to specify a subset of the list of exception classes the overridden method can throw.
 A set of no classes is a valid subset of that list.

+---

 * Section 8 Handling Exception - Part 1
     - Use of Exceptions in Java
-        + When using java libaries that rely on external resources, the compiler will require you to handle or declare the exceptions that might occur
+        + When using java libraries that rely on external resources, the compiler will require you to handle or declare the exceptions that might occur
             * Handling an exceptions means add code in the code block
-            * Delcare that the method may fail to execute successfully
+            * Declare that the method may fail to execute successfully
         + Throwable is a special type of Java object
             * Error
             * Exception